 The playground at Cairns Reserve is due for a makeover.
 From 23 November to 18 December we asked for your feedback to help us decide what new equipment we should install in this space.

-Share your feedback by filling in the survey below by Monday 26 April, or come along to Cairns Reserve on Saturday 24 April from 10am until 12 noon and chat to us in-person about the proposed changes.
+More recently we asked you to again share your feedback by filling in the survey below by Monday 26 April, or by coming along to Cairns Reserve on Saturday 24 April from 10am until 12 noon to chat to us in-person about the proposed changes.

 What you told us?

 Many of you told us that you like these elements of the existing playground:

 - The variety of slides

 - The imagination play options, such as the steering wheel